-Often this treatment coupled with close observation necessitates the patient being on an intensive care unit (ICU) or high dependency unit (HDU).
-Interventions may include controlling seizures (antiepileptic drugs), controlling brain swelling, sedation, supplying fluids, treating hospital-acquired infections and ventilation (mechanical help with breathing).
+Often this treatment, coupled with close observation, necessitates the patient being on an intensive care unit (ICU) or high dependency unit (HDU).
+Interventions may include controlling seizures (antiepileptic drugs), controlling brain swelling, sedation, supplying fluids, treating hospitalacquired infections and ventilation (mechanical help with breathing).
 Sometimes feeding has to be stopped for a while; it can be restarted using a nasogastric (nose to stomach) or orogastric (mouth to stomach) tube.

-GUIDELINES FOR MANAGEMENT OF SUSPECTED VIRAL ENCEPHALITIS
+GUIDELINES FOR MANAGEMENT OF SUSPECTED ENCEPHALITIS

 Treatment of encephalitis is effective if started promptly; in contrast, delays in treatment can be devastating.
-The National Encephalitis Guidelines Development Group and the Encephalitis Society developed guidelines to cover the management (diagnosis and early treatment) of adults with suspected viral encephalitis.
+At the time of printing this Guide, Guidelines for Managing Encephalitis are waiting to be finalized.
 These guidelines intend to be a ready reference for clinicians encountering cases of encephalitis.
-They are available from the Encephalitis Society's website (www.encephalitis.info/ management-of-viral-encephalitis-guidelines) or Support Service: support@encephalitis.info or +44(0)1653 699599.
+They will be available from Encephalitis International's website (www.encephalitis.info/management-of-viral-encephalitisquidelines) or Support Service: support@encephalitis.info or +44(0)1653699599.